uwsampl/dtr-prototype/README.md

 ### Creating the PyTorch Code

 Due to PyTorch's use of submodules and our own additional dependencies, we do need to provide a properly configured git repository with a history.
-To preserve anonymity, we do this by providing a git patch that, if applied to the correct commit of PyTorch, will restore our code.
+We do this by providing a git patch that, if applied to the correct commit of PyTorch, will restore our code.
 The file is provded as `dtr-implementation.patch`.

 The following steps will restore the PyTorch code:
 ```